0xPolygonID/tutorials/mkdocs/docs/issuer/issuer-overview.md

 - A DAO that issues “membership claims" to its members.
 - A Government that issues ID to its citizens.
-- An Face detection ML application that issues "proof of personhood" claims.
+- A Face detection ML application that issues "proof of personhood" claims.
 - An employer that endorses its employees.

 [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) are a flexible data format able to express any type of information so that developers can unleash their creativity.